 - In Mass Effect, Kaidan says this about Nihlus.
 He also says the same thing about the super-dreadnaught, Destiny Ascension.
-The first ends up dead via betrayal in the first 30 minutes of the game and the second ends up either blown up via Epic Fail or saved at the cost of quite a few Alliance ships.
+The first ends up dead via betrayal in the first 30 minutes of the game and the second ends up either blown up via Epic Fail or saved at the cost of quite a few Alliance ships(albeit later becoming a powerful War Asset in the third game).
 Notice a pattern, here?

 - Mass Effect 2 has a mega-Krogan heft a large piece of plate armour aside with next to no difficulty.
 While not exacly on Shepard's side, Garrus is "glad he's friendly".

 - Inverted in Left 4 Dead: the Tank's not on your team, but Rochelle wishes he was.

 - In Star Wars: Battlefront II, if you go on a killing streak your allies make comments.
 One of them is "I'm glad your on our side!"
 Another is, "Save some for the rest of us!"
 Amusingly, the better you do, the worse the AI gets.

 - The Warrior of Light's allies frequently remark that the Warrior fights like a demon on the battlefield and that they're glad the Warrior is on their side.
 Raubahn and Lyse say that they almost feel bad for the enemy after seeing how the Warrior plows through primals, Garlean defenses, and Allagan superweapons.
 Hien also describes the Warrior as "magnficent" and "a bit terrifying".